Michele Zackheim: Visual artwork

-The Cafe Series
+Michelle Zakheim's project The Tent of Meeting was a 1000 sqft work that juxtaposed faith-based symbols and scenes in a multi-visual tapestry room.
+The work showed commonalities between the three monotheistic religions of Judaism, Christianity.
+The work was inspired by a visit to Mount Sinai, Egypt.
+The work was exhibited in the opening exhibition at the Episcopal Cathedral of St. John the Divine in New York and in other American cities, including Minnesota.
+According to Joyce Ann Mercer, this work "transcends the limitations of traditional religious art and creates a truly cross-religious learning space", and particularly commended its "creative height of perfectly integrating installation art, historical research and religious symbols".

-After completing The Tent of Meeting, a large-scale installation that requires teamwork, Michele Zakheim began to focus on the phenomenon of loneliness in group work.
-Inspired by cafe culture during her travels in Paris, she began her work The Cafe Series from the perspective of a female cafe guest.
-By presenting her thinking and intuitive experience while observing and listening to others, she explored the issue of whether loneliness is a universal human predicament despite abundant communication networks in modern life.
-The collection contains 12 woodcut prints, all of which are self-portraits.
-Michelle Zackheim first took a selfie, projected the negative onto a board, carved it, spliced it in five parts, and then painted it with ink and stencil.
+After completing The Tent of Meeting, a Zakheim began to focus on loneliness in group work, inspired by cafe culture in Paris.
+From the perspective of a female cafe guest, The Cafe Series asks whether loneliness is a universal human predicament despite abundant communication networks in modern life.
+The collection contains 12 woodcut, self-portrait prints.
+Zackheim first took a selfie, projected the negative onto a board, carved it, cut it into five parts, and then painted it with ink and stencil.
 Each print is limited to 10 copies.